 1. Get medical treatment: Seek medical assistance as soon as the injury occurs.
 Delaying or refusing treatment can lead the insurance company to deny or reduce your benefits.
 It may even claim that your injuries are not severe enough to warrant workers’ comp benefits.

 2. Notify your employer: California law requires all injured workers to tell their employers about their injuries as soon as possible.
-You must submit this notification in writing to receive benefits.
+You must submit this notification in writing to receive workers’ compensation benefits.

 3. File for workers compensation: Once you have reported your workplace injuries and received treatment, submit the DWC-1 Claim Form to your employer.
 Your employer should give you this form when you report your injury, as you must submit it along with other proof of your injury, like medical records.
 There is a section for the employee to complete.
 The employer will then fill out their portion before submitting it to the company’s insurance provider.

-4. Contact an Orange County workers’ compensation attorney: Workers’ compensation attorneys will help you navigate your case, so you can get the benefits you need while you’re unable to work.
+4. Contact an Orange County workers’ compensation lawyer: Workers’ compensation attorneys will help you navigate your case, so you can get the workers’ compensation benefits you need while you’re unable to work.
 Our attorneys can offer free consultations when you contact us by phone or through our website.

 Our law practice has the resources and knowledge you need to reduce your stress while caring for your injuries.